About Familial Hypercholesterolemia

 Causes and Risk Factors

-Familial hypercholesterolemia (FH) is a genetic disorder characterized by significantly elevated levels of low-density lipoprotein cholesterol (LDL-C), leading to increased atherogenesis and early cardiovascular disease.
+Familial hypercholesterolemia (FH) is a genetic disorder characterized by significantly elevated levels of low-density lipoprotein cholesterol (LDL-C), leading to increased atherogenesis [ath-uh-roh-JEN-uh-sis] and early cardiovascular disease.
 FH is primarily caused by autosomal dominant mutations in three genes: LDL receptor (LDLR), apolipoprotein B (APOB), and proprotein convertase subtilisin/kexin type 9 (PCSK9).
 These mutations impair the clearance of LDL-C from the bloodstream, resulting in its accumulation.

-• Genetic predisposition: Being born to parents who carry the FH gene mutation increases the risk of developing homozygous FH.
+• Genetic predisposition: Being born to parents who carry the FH gene mutation increases the risk of developing FH.

 • Lifestyle factors: Unhealthy lifestyle choices, such as a diet high in saturated fats, lack of physical activity, smoking, and obesity, can worsen the risk profile for cardiovascular disease in individuals with FH.